DIALUPSTUFF/CODINGRULES/README.md

 - **15-Minute Rule**: If there's something that you haven't been able to understand or figure out after (at most) 15 minutes, ask someone for help.
 - **All Caps Repo Names**: For the culture.

+With regards to coding style...
+- 4-Space Tabs: This can be setup with View>Indentation in Sublime, and with `softtabstop` in Vim.

 ###Language-Specific Coding Style Guides
 Add new coding style guides for each language/technology that we work heavily across.
 Please add code block examples in each guide. (coming soon)
 - HTML